 “All of the markets have headed in positive directions because of this certainty regardless of who came on board and the industry has, predictably, reacted favourably.”

-Malhotra indicated that the market — including traders, mining companies, energy companies and agribusiness giants — had already been investing in infrastructure foreseeing what’s going to come.
+Malhotra indicated that the market — including traders, mining companies, energy companies and agribusiness giants — had been investing in infrastructure, foreseeing what was to come.

 Malhotra anticipates commodity asset prices to go up quite significantly in the next few years, something he suspects was foreseen by the industry.